Carlos Yulo: 2024: Olympic champion titles

 Tomoharu Sano was to replace Kugimiya as Yulo's new coach but withdrew from the role.
 Instead in February 2024, Yulo trained with Lee Jun-ho in South Korea and Jake Jarman in Lilleshall, England.

 Yulo began the 2024 season with a bronze medal on the floor exercise at the Baku World Cup.
 Then at the Doha World Cup, he won a gold medal on the parallel bars and a silver medal on the vault.
 He won his first continental championship all-around title at the Asian Championships in Tashkent.
 He won three more gold medals in the event finals, on floor exercise, vault, and parallel bars.

 During the qualification round of the 2024 Summer Olympics in Paris, France, he qualified for the men's individual all-around, vault, and floor.
 He first competed in the individual all-around final on July 31, placing 12th overall with a total score of 83.032 points.

 On August 3, he competed in the men's floor exercise final and placed first with a score of 15.000 points.
 He became the first Filipino man and first Filipino gymnast to win an Olympic gold medal; he is the second Filipino ever to win an Olympic gold medal, after Hidilyn Diaz's victory in the women's 55 kg weightlifting event in Tokyo.
 The following day, Yulo won his second gold at the Games in the vault, scoring 15.116 points to become the Philippines' first-ever multiple-time Olympic champion.

 As a result of his Olympic achievements, the government and other private entities pledged numerous incentives for Yulo, including but not limited to residential properties.

-After the 2024 Summer Olympics, Yulo announced that he would take a break and will not be taking part in tournaments for the rest of the year.
+After the 2024 Summer Olympics, Yulo announced that he would take a break and would not be taking part in tournaments for the rest of the year.
 The Gymnastics Association of the Philippines expressed plans to hire a foreign coach for Yulo and other gymnasts, intending to send a gymnastics team for the 2028 Summer Olympics in Los Angeles.
 However in October 2024, it was decided that Aldrin Castañeda will remain Yulo's personal coach.

+2025–present

+Yulo returned to training by January 2025.
+His first tournament after the 2024 Olympics was the 2025 Asian Championships in Jecheon, South Korea.
+He won his fourth consecutive gold in the floor exercise, and three bronze medals in parallel bars, vault, and all-around.

+Yulo skipped the 2025 SEA Games in Thailand, after the organizers imposed a restriction on the gymnastics event which made athletes only eligible to compete in one apparatus.

+At the 2026 Asian Championships in Zunyi, China, Carlos Yulo competed alongside his younger brother Eldrew in the senior division.
+In the floor exercise, the elder Yulo won the gold medal while the younger won bronze, sharing the podium together.

+At the 2026 Asian Games in Aichi-Nagoya, Japan, Yulo won gold medals in floor exercise and vault.